mdjones/EmHonaiseDaisySP/projects/2CQ/README.md

 * Channel switch: Select which channel is selected for setting adjustment.
 A setting will be changed only if a knob has been adjusted or the All button has been triggered.
-* All button: Change all setting in the current channel to match all the knobs.
+* Reset button: Change all current channgle settings to match the knob values.
 * Scale knob: Select the scale.
 Position 1 is chromatic.
-* Root knob: Select the scales root note
+* Root knob: Select the scales root note.
-* Octave knob: Select the scales octave
+* Octave knob: Select the octave.
-* Sparse knob: Select the sparcity of the scale
+* Sparse knob: Select the sparcity of the scale.
 * V/OCT.
 IN: Channel V/OCT. input.
 Voltage outside of the 0-5 V will be ignored.
 * Gate IN: Gate ins for each channel.
 * Gate OUT: Gate out for each channel.
-If there is now gate input a gate will be emitted if the note changes.
+If there is no gate input a gate will be emitted if the note changes.
 Otherwise a gate will be emitted whenever an input gate is recieved.
 * V/OCT.
 OUT: Quantized V/OCT